Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Bryce Jones (Creator of the 3.5e D&D Bas-Lag project, from which this guide borrows liberally)

-Wolfang Baur (Writer for Dragon Magazine, issue #352 from which much of this guide is lifted)
+Wolfang Baur (Writer for Dragon Magazine, issue #352 of which much of this guide is lifted)

 China Miéville (who wrote the Bas-Lag books)